Your salmon supplier

 Imitating the natural environment

-Contrary to nature, in farming the fish gets sufficient nutritious feed and has little competition for food.
+Contrary to nature, in farming the fish gets sufficient nutritious feed and feeding is carried out avoiding competition for food that compromises welfare.
 We do not use growth hormones or other growth promoters in our salmon farming.

 WATER QUALITY